R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

-which clearly shows that the two CFTs are inequivalent, despite having identical modular properties.
+which clearly show that the two CFTs are inequivalent, despite having identical modular properties.
 Their modular $\mc S$ matrix and fusion rules also match, as a result of this CFT satisfying the conditions for the toric code modular tensor category.
-This is not a problem since CFTs with non-zero Wro\'nskian index have movable poles in the MLDE satisfied by their characters \cite{Das:2023qns}.
+This is not a problem since CFTs with nonzero Wro\'nskian index have movable poles in the MLDE satisfied by their characters \cite{Das:2023qns}.